English football fans set to be allowed back into stadiums in October, says Prime Minister | Goal.com

 English football fans set to be allowed back into stadiums in October, says Prime Minister

-English football will be played in front of fans again from October, according to government plans announced today by Prime Minister Boris Johnson.
+English football will be played in front of fans again from October, according to government plans announced on Friday by Prime Minister Boris Johnson.

 Johnson said that from August 1, "we will pilot larger gatherings in venues like sports stadia with a view to a wider reopening in the autumn."